Biodiversity Legislation Review

 We will continue to provide feedback on the aspects of the new regime that are still being developed, and we’ll continue to work with communities concerned about the new laws.
-For updates on our ongoing biodiversity and native vegetation law reform and outreach work, sign up to our e-bulletin.
+For updates on our ongoing biodiversity and native vegetation law reform and outreach work, sign up to our weekly e-bulletin.

 See below for resources about the new laws.

 Draft regulations and instruments, June 2017